NaoWasTaken/Osmium/README.md

 - It works offline by default.
 - It gives you a real calendar alongside a structured daily planner.
 - You can manage events, tasks, time blocks, notes, and recurring routines in one place.
-- It includes themes, settings, reminders, and a proper Windows installer.
+- It includes themes, settings, reminders, and a proper Windows/Mac installer.

 ## Features